dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 ### Tuning

-Currently Balance Druid is tuned low to okish.
+Currently Balance Druid is tuned low to okish with now being good in their niches.
 ~~Dots deal a low amount of damage to the point of Moonfire sometimes barely being worth casting on multiple targets.
 This is due to giving up significant amount of Astral Power generation and thus when having to dot more often not being able to keep up Starfall.~~
 This is partly fixed due to Shooting Stars having been buffed a significant amount.
 Moonfire is still not worth casting during Lunar Eclipse in AoE with Soul of the Forest.